mggg/VRA_ensembles/README.md

 ### User Input Parameters ###
+These are the only values in the model the user has to change.
+They are near the top of the *TX_elections_model* file.

 * ***total_steps***: The number of ReCom Markov chain steps in the run.
 This is the total number of accepted plans.
 * ***pop_tol***: Maximum allowable population deviation from the ideal (total population/number of districts).